front-end-intermediate/session-1/readme.md

 last
 ```

-Instead of creating multiple variables (the commented out material above), we can use destructuring syntax (the curly braces) to extract information and create multiple variables.
+Instead of creating multiple variables (the commented out material above), we use destructuring syntax (the curly braces) to extract information and create multiple variables.
 This comes in handy when the data you need to access is deeply nested in an object.

 ```js
 const { twitter, facebook } = me.links.social;